|Loading Page. Please Wait...|

 In June of 1906, Joseph was married to Adelaide Walsh in Manhattan.
 For the 1910 enumeration Joseph was shown as still living with some of his siblings and his widowed mother.
 As it turns out, he was also widowed, his first wife Adelaide having died recently.
 The family had moved from lower Manhattan to near Harlem, living at 234 W. 120th Street, and Joseph was listed simply as an artist.
 The bulk of his cover art, which first appeared in 1901, was done between 1904 and 1911.
 There were perhaps over 200 completed in that time, with only a few remaining examples appearing between 1912 and 1917.
-Around 1912 Joseph went into commercial art, working for a few years at Universal Art Service at 1531 Brodway, doing advertising and theater posters.
+Around 1912 Joseph went into commercial art, working for a few years at Universal Art Service at 1531 Broadway, doing advertising and theater posters.
 He also married again, this time to Flo Baumann.
 By 1918 he had become a manager at one of the largest New York firms, Morgan Lithography Company at 1600 Broadway.
-On both his 1918 and 1920 draft records, Joseph lists his address as 56 Manhattan Avenue, one block off from Central Park West at 103rd Street, indicating a positive change in fortune.
+For both his 1918 draft record and the 1920 census, Joseph listed his address as 56 Manhattan Avenue, one block off from Central Park West at 103rd Street, indicating a positive change in fortune.
 However, the draft card nearest relative contact was his mother, suggesting that his second marriage had ended in divorce.
 Joseph had switched positions again by 1920, working now as a commercial artist in the film industry.
 The January 1920 showed that he was residing with his sisters Clara and Elsie.